cdktf/cdktf-provider-google/docs/cloudbuildWorkerPool.python.md

 Immutable.
 The network definition that the workers are peered to.
 If this section is left empty, the workers will be peered to `WorkerPool.project_id` on the service producer network.
 Must be in the format `projects/{project}/global/networks/{network}`, where `{project}` is a project number, such as `12345`, and `{network}` is the name of a VPC network in the project.
 See [Understanding network configuration options](https://cloud.google.com/cloud-build/docs/custom-workers/set-up-custom-worker-pool-environment#understanding_the_network_configuration_options)

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/r/cloudbuild_worker_pool#peered_network CloudbuildWorkerPool#peered_network}

 ---

+###### `peered_network_ip_range`<sup>Optional</sup> <a name="peered_network_ip_range" id="@cdktf/provider-google.cloudbuildWorkerPool.CloudbuildWorkerPool.putNetworkConfig.parameter.peeredNetworkIpRange"></a>

+- *Type:* str

+Optional.

+Immutable.
+Subnet IP range within the peered network.
+This is specified in CIDR notation with a slash and the subnet prefix size.
+You can optionally specify an IP address before the subnet prefix value. e.g. `192.168.0.0/29` would specify an IP range starting at 192.168.0.0 with a prefix size of 29 bits. `/16` would specify a prefix size of 16 bits, with an automatically determined IP within the peered VPC.
+If unspecified, a value of `/24` will be used.

+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/r/cloudbuild_worker_pool#peered_network_ip_range CloudbuildWorkerPool#peered_network_ip_range}

+---